-Goal 3: Families have enhanced capacity to provide for their children needs and the well-being of children is improved through services to meet their education, physical health, and mental health needs.
+Goal 3: Families have enhanced capacity to provide for their children's needs and the well-being of children is improved through services to meet their education, physical health, and mental health needs.

-In preparation to meet the goals detailed in the Program Improvement Plan, PSF has developed and is piloting updated Parent and Child Contact Forms and data collection measures to be available for use in the 2017-2018 Fiscal Year.
-The use of the forms prompts workers to collect and document engagement with families which can address the Areas Needing Improvement detailed above.
+In preparation to meet the goals detailed in the Program Improvement Plan, PSF has developed and piloted updated Parent and Child Contact sheets and data collection measures to be available for use in the 2018-2019 Fiscal Year.
+The use of the sheets prompts workers to collect and document engagement with families which can address the Areas Needing Improvement detailed above.
+In addition to sheets that capture home visit information, additional sheets were devised to capture information around other contacts (such as provider contacts).
+The forms are also being made available in digital format for the 2018-2019 FY.
+This will allow field staff to complete comprehensive information collection through a mobile app in the field or a desktop application in the office.

 As part of the Plan, Do, Check, Act continuous quality assurance process, PSF will monitor the use of the tools and adjust as necessary.
+PSF has also developed a tool to help understand information gathering proficiency, and includes a crosswalk tying the information collected to the RSF and CFSR tools.